 Get practical financial skills to help you balance the books

-Discover how money flows in personal and business environments and develop the basic skills to manage your finances with this course introducing you to bookkeeping and accounting.
+Discover how money flows in personal and business environments and develop the skills to manage your finances with this online accounting and bookkeeping course from the Open University.

 You’ll master common terms, basic maths and gain the ability to put your knowledge into practice.
 After this course you’ll be able to perfectly balance your books and understand how concepts of profit and loss lead to revenue or debt.